-Our stairs didn’t have risers so we created drawers on our basement steps while adding in risers!
+Our stairs didn’t have risers, so we created drawers on our basement steps while adding in risers!
 Here’s how we did and how you can too.

-This past cold weekend in April my husband said he was bored ( because he couldn’t work on the barn) and so I envisioned a new coffee bar and Barnwood bar in the kitchen.
+This past cold weekend in April, is precisely how my husband said he was bored ( because he couldn’t work on the barn), so I envisioned a new coffee bar and Barnwood bar in the kitchen.
 So he took down the drywall and removed a pantry for me.

 I enjoy seeing the design and having my husband execute it.
-So we may not be working together side by side on the projects but they wouldn’t be complete if we weren’t both involved!
-We lived in a 1300 sq. foot house and storage space was limited.
+So we may not be working together on the projects, but they wouldn’t be complete if we weren’t involved!
+We lived in a 1300 sq. foot house, and storage space was limited.

 Eric came up with this idea was ALL HIS OWN!